EllenWM/Evolution-of-Gender-Diversity-in-Physics-Conferences/README.md

 "API.ipynb": Using Semantic Scholar to get information about researchers

-"SpeakerInformation.ipynb": Extracting information about the researchers from the files from the API.
+"ResearcherInformation.ipynb": Extracting information about the researchers from the files from the API.

 "GenderEstimation.ipynb": Estimation gender of the researchers